John Gotti: Captain

 On October 15, 1976, Carlo Gambino died at his home of natural causes.
-Against expectations, he had appointed Paul Castellano to succeed him over his underboss Dellacroce.
-Gambino appeared to believe that his crime family would benefit from Castellano's focus on white-collar businesses.
+Against expectations, he had appointed Paul Castellano, his cousin and brother-in-law, to succeed him over his underboss Dellacroce.
+Gambino appeared to believe that the family would benefit from Castellano's focus on white-collar crime.
 Dellacroce was in prison for tax evasion at the time and was therefore unable to contest the succession.
-Castellano's position as boss was confirmed at a meeting on November 24, with Dellacroce present.
+Castellano's position as boss was confirmed at a meeting on November 24, with a recently-released Dellacroce present.
 Castellano arranged for Dellacroce to remain as underboss while directly running the family's affairs.
-While Dellacroce accepted Castellano's succession, the deal effectively split the Gambino family into two rival factions, Castellano's based in Brooklyn and Dellacroce's in Manhattan.
+While Dellacroce accepted Castellano's succession, the deal effectively split the Gambino family into two rival factions: Castellano's in Brooklyn, and Dellacroce's in Manhattan.

 In 1976, the Gambino family's membership books were reportedly reopened.
-Gotti was released in July 1977, after two years' imprisonment; he was subsequently initiated into the family, now under the command of Castellano, and immediately promoted to replace Fatico as capo of the Bergin crew.
-Gotti's crew reported directly to Dellacroce as part of the concessions given by Castellano to keep Dellacroce as underboss, and Gotti was regarded as Dellacroce's protégé.
+Gotti was released in July 1977, after two years' imprisonment; he was subsequently initiated into the family, now under the command of Castellano, and immediately promoted to replace Fatico as captain of the Bergin crew.
+The crew reported directly to Dellacroce as part of the concessions given by Castellano to keep Dellacroce as underboss, and Gotti was regarded as Dellacroce's protégé.
 Under Gotti, the crew were Dellacroce's biggest earners.
 Besides his cut of his subordinates' earnings, Gotti ran his own loansharking operation and held a no-show job as a plumbing supply salesman.
 Unconfirmed allegations by FBI informants claimed that Gotti also financed drug deals.

 In December 1978, Gotti assisted in the Lufthansa heist at Kennedy Airport, the largest unrecovered cash robbery in history.
 He had made arrangements for the getaway van to be crushed and baled at a scrapyard in Brooklyn.
 However, the driver of the van, Parnell "Stacks" Edwards, failed to follow orders; rather than driving the vehicle to the scrapyard, he parked it near a fire hydrant and went to sleep at his girlfriend's apartment.